silentwhaleluo/Database-Notes/SSIS.md

 - Extension of package is ".DTSX" data transformation services and XML
 - We can edit the raw XML for an object or to use a graphical designer with ralted menus, toolbars, and dialog boxes

+## Components

+- Executable
+	- Package
+	- container
+	- Task

+- Procedure
+	SQL commond set Paremeters input the variable of parameter to SSIS parameter

+- load fast default do not fire trigger, need to set advanced settings to component properties-- FastLoadOptions -- add 'FIRE\_TRIGGERS'

 # Package

 ## Common Properties
-- DelayValidation
+- "DelayValidation"
-When we have need to create and use temp table in task, and during the validaton the temp table do not exists and thus may give an error.
+Whether the validation of a component is delayed until run-time or not.
+E.g. When we have need to create and use temp table in task, and during the validaton the temp table do not exists and thus may give an error.
 In this case we can use "DelayValidatin" to delay the validation during running and thus avoid this problem

+- "ValidateExternalMetadata"
+Validates a component during design til using extermal metadata.
+For example, if you read data from a excel file, which will output from the previous task and do not exist now.

+- "MaxCouncurrentExecutable"
+Defines that how many tasks can run simultaneously(in parallel).
+The default value is set to "-1" which means that it will be able to run Total tasks = Number of processor+2

+- "DefaultCodePage"
+Specifies the column code page to use when code page information is not available from the data source.
+Default is 1252 for English

 ## Event Handlers
 - DisableEventHandles